 - Track all relevant program updates, schedule calls, and maintain meeting notes

 - Produce written content for Roosevelt’s blog on ongoing issues of Financialization in higher education

-- Conduct national level advocacy research on past and present legislation on the topic
+- Conduct national level advocacy research on past and present legislation on the topic if/where relevant

 Communications Coordinator – Digital (CC – Digital)